-Please be aware that if you have an inheritance tree with the base class defined as using "identity" then the column definition for the PK of the base table will be defined as "AUTO_INCREMENT" or "IDENTITY" or "SERIAL" (dependent on the RDBMS) and all subtables will NOT have this identifier added to their PK column definitions.
+Please be aware that if you have an inheritance tree with the base class defined as using "identity" then the column type for the PK of the base table will be defined as AUTO_INCREMENT / IDENTITY / SERIAL (dependent on the RDBMS) and all subtables will NOT have this identifier added to their PK column definitions.
 This is because the identities are assigned in the base table (since all objects will have an entry in the base table).